geopozo/tetsuya/README.md

+- [ ] It doesn't run anything at boot, needs to execute everything once
+- [ ]

 Later todo

   - [ ] Make config typed

+  - [ ] Encrypt and backup config?
+Encrypted backups of entire system?
   - [ ] Add checking if git dirty or not pushed
   - [ ] Add some log statistics
   - [ ] Add some firewall statistics